thaboyaluya/niraui/README.md

 ## 🚀 Introduction

-**Nira UI** is a component library built with **Tailwind CSS v4**.
+**NiraUI** is a component library built with **Tailwind CSS v4**.
 It offers ready-to-use UI elements, utilities, and themes that speed up the process of building modern, responsive, and accessible websites.

 You can install it through **NPM** or load it directly from a **CDN**.